mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 constructing an inter-chain data market, provisioning devices with lower costs and introducing GDPR-safe AI and blockchain NFT for both data providers and receivers.
-For the first time ever, individual network users, corporations and enterprises can all participate in the construction of decentralized, ubiquitous and secure LPWAN.
-Simply by connecting “anything” to the network, adopters will be able to profit and trade MXC.
+For the first time ever, individual network users, corporations and enterprises can all participate in the construction of decentralized, ubiquitous and secure LPWAN and LEO-satellite.
+Simply by connecting “anything” to the network, adopters will be able to govern and obtain MXC.

-The web3 and metaverse network is built on the premise of the “sharing economy.”
-Therefore, it is uniquely and exclusively owned by users — both individuals and enterprises — who take advantage of the monetization of the network in three ways:
+The Web3.0 and metaverse network is built on the premise of the “sharing economy.”
+Therefore, it is uniquely and exclusively owned by users — both individuals and enterprises — who take advantage of the monetization of the metaverse in three ways:

-1. By increasing coverage via a Miner, e.g. a M2Pro LPWAN Gateway Miner, Cisco LPWAN Gateway
+1. By increasing coverage authenticate locations via a Miner, e.g. a M2Pro LPWAN Gateway Miner, Cisco LPWAN Gateway, or LEO-satellite miner
-2. By unleashing access to a massive network of published and traded data to the marketplace which is securely traded using blockchain technology
+2. By unleashing access to a massive network of published and traded real-world data to the NFT marketplace which is securely traded using blockchain technology
-3. By creating unique NFTs in MXC LPWAN and trade it on popular NFT exchanges
+3. By owning polygons that created by miners and enable multi-token mining

 Both sensors and connected devices joining the network through device provisioning tags to use the unlimited downlinks and uplink resources in MXC LPWAN for free.
 This ultimately increases LPWAN coverage.
 "Things" can autonomously access to LPWAN with MXC tokens and get accredited by sharing data or creating unique values on Blockchain, Web3 and Metaverse.